TopologyHealth/Ontario-Lung-Cancer-Screening-CCG/README.md

 **DO NOT PUT ANY INFORMATION INSIDE COMPONENTS**

-The file structure is adapted from the HTNU18IG, and will follow the following format:
+The file structure will follow the following format:
 <pre>
 input
 |-- cql